 It took me about 10 years to realize that I was ready for higher education.
 To me, the school was mostly a chore.
-I felt pressure to start college quickly after high school and at the time, I couldn’t clearly see the value in chasing personal growth through a college education.
+I felt pressure to start college quickly after high school and at the time.
+So couldn’t clearly see the value in chasing personal growth through a college education.

 I strongly believe that if I would have finished a degree at that time, it would have felt worthless to me and it probably would have been something completely unrelated to what I’m studying now.

 When I was younger, I loved anything that allowed me to be creative.
-This included painting, music, reading, and writing.
-I grew attached to these subjects, but for whatever reason, when I got to college age, I never saw it as a fruitful pursuit.
+This included painting, music, reading, and creative writing.
+I grew attached to these subjects.
+But for whatever reason, when I got to college age, I never saw it as a fruitful pursuit.
 I wanted something that directly related to a big paycheck after I finished my studies.

 Now, at 28, I’m returning to school for an English creative writing degree, while maintaining a full-time job.
 I picked literature as a degree not only as a way to express my own creativity, but also to hopefully become a better, more empathetic person, partner, citizen, and employee.